hubmapconsortium/portal-ui/README.md

 The webpack dev server serves all files within the public directory and provides hot module replacement for the react application;
 The webpack dev server proxies all requests outside of those for files in the public directory to the flask server.

 Note: Searchkit, our interface to Elasticsearch, has changed significantly in the lastest release.
-Documentation for version 2.0 can be found [here](http://searchkit.github.io/searchkit/stable/).
+Documentation for version 2.0 can be found [here](https://github.com/searchkit/searchkit/tree/6f3786657c8afa6990a41acb9f2371c28b2e0986/packages/searchkit-docs).

 ### Changelog files
-Every PR should be reviewed, and every PR should include a new `CHANGELOG-something.md`:
+Every PR should be reviewed, and every PR should include a new `CHANGELOG-something.md` at the root of the repository.
 These are concatenated by `etc/build/push.sh`.

 ### File and directory structure conventions